EDED2314/MD-CHEM-PTON/access.md

-# How to get access to Princeton compueter clusters
+# How to get access to Princeton computer clusters

 ## Adroit